rust-lang/rust/text/0911-const-fn.md

 Also, there is no way to actually write a recursive `const fn` at this moment, because no control flow primitives are implemented for constants, but that cannot be taken for granted, at least `if`/`else` should eventually work.

+# History

+- This RFC was accepted on 2015-04-06.
+The primary concerns raised in the discussion concerned CTFE, and whether the `const fn` strategy locks us into an undesirable plan there.